List of video game genres: Christian game

 Christian games attempt to provide the dual purposes of spreading the Christian religion to non-believers through the medium of video games, and providing gamers who identify as Christian with a common pool of games.
 Christian video games were first developed by Wisdom Tree for the NES, without license.
 While largely regarded as derivative titles by the mainstream gaming culture, Christian games have nevertheless expanded in distribution since their inception.

 Educational game

-Educational games, as the name implies, attempt to teach the user using the game as a vehicle.
-Most of these types of games target young users from the ages of about three years to mid-teens; past the mid-teens, subjects become so complex (e.g. Calculus) that teaching via a game is generally impractical, though exceptions do exist in some areas, such as programming.
-Numerous subgenres exist, in fields such as math or typing.
+Educational games, as the name implies, attempts to teach the user.
+Most of these types of games target young users from the ages of three years old to mid-teens; past the mid-teens, subjects become so complex (e.g. Calculus) that teaching via a video game is generally impractical, though exceptions do exist in some areas, such as programming.
+Numerous sub-genres exist in fields such as math or typing.

 Esports

 Esports games are multiplayer games that are usually played competitively at the professional level.
-These games are often targeted at the "hardcore" gaming audience, and are usually first-person shooter games, requiring twitch-based reaction speed and coordination, or real-time strategy games, requiring high levels of strategic macro- and micromanagement, or MOBAs, requiring both.
+These games are often targeted at the "hardcore" gaming audience and are usually first-person shooter games, requiring twitch-based reaction speed and coordination, or real-time strategy games, requiring high levels of strategic macro- and/or micromanagement, or MOBAs, which require both.